February 7, 2022

 Since you’re communicating with or without intention, you might as well get good at it.

-2. Make time to communicate and make the most of that time: Set up regular face-to-face communication opportunities.
+- Make time to communicate and make the most of that time: Set up regular face-to-face communication, or voice-to-voice, opportunities.

 Remember that today’s employees may be tomorrow’s prospects, clients, bosses or future job candidates.
-These time-tested solutions will help you inspire, motivate and engage your employees and get the business results you want and deserve.
+With unprecedented levels of change transforming the landscape for companies today, these time-tested solutions will help you inspire, motivate, retain and engage your employees and get the business results you want and deserve.
 More and more, that makes internal communication one of the most valuable investments today’s business leaders can make.

 Which of these 10 must-dos could have the greatest impact on how you communicate?